December 10th, 2011%

 As I mentioned in yesterdays’s blog post, I’ve divvied up the mask photos into categories in order to help organize them on the pages of the upcoming A Collection Of Polymer Clay Masks.

 Today I worked on the “Colorful” section, and this is a wonderful representative by artist Dorothy Greynolds.
-She’s one of 150 whose work will be presented, . . . → Read More: A Colorful Polymer Clay Mask
+She’s one of 150 whose . . . → Read More: A Colorful Polymer Clay Mask

 September 13th, 2010%

 I’ve divided up all 472 photographs of miniature polymer clay masks into rough categories to make it easier to organize them onto the pages of the upcoming book.
 I applied them as keywords to the photos in Adobe Bridge, and now I can quickly sort them.
-That way I can see how they fit together in groups; some . . . → Read More: Mystery Mask?
+That way I can see how they fit . . . → Read More: Mystery Mask?

 September 12th, 2010%